InseeFr/Pogues/docs/en/user-guide/user-guide.md

 For a single choice response question, fill in : (2)
 -   Specify the code list with :
     -   Create a list.
 In this case :
-    	-   Give a significant name to the New code list and fill in for each response modality, a code and a label, progressively with the "Add" button.
+    	- Give a name to the New code list and then either :
+    		- enter for each modality, the code of the modality and its label as you go along via the "Add a code" button.
+    		- "import a code list" via a csv file in utf8 and respecting the following file format:
+    		Parent;Value;Label;
+			;1;label 1;
+			;2;label 2;

+	Parent will store the parent code when the code list is hierarchical and will therefore be empty in general.
+	Value will store the code of each modality.
+	Label will store the label of each modality.

+---
+-
     -   Retrieve in the repository (not working now)  : will soon propose the code lists previously created for all questionnaires published in RMéS from Pogues.
 Will be particularly useful for long code lists (countries, nomenclatures, etc.).
     -   Retrieve in the questionnaire : proposes the code lists previously created for the questionnaire

 - Validate

+Note for these two features the possibility to duplicate a list of codes to create a variant by checking the dedicated box.
+The title of the initial list will be suffixed by _2 at first for the list resulting from the duplication then will be modifiable by your care in Pogues.

 ---